mehdidc/code_hyperopt/README.md

 result = scores.mean()
 ```

+The available samplers are documented in the `samplers` module.

 this code have two parameters to be optimize, "max_depth" and "n_estimators" and we specify that
 both their prior is an integer between 1 and 100.
 We can then launch codeopt on this file by using :